joomlashack/joomlashack.github.io/coding-standards/php.md

 ## Overview
 We have adopted [PSR-12](https://www.php-fig.org/psr/psr-12/) as much as is possible.
 In the context of Joomla conventions, it is almost required to break some of these standards.
-Allowing these exceptions is highly dependent on the context of the Joomlashack code in question.
+Exceptions are permitted when there is no alternative.
+For example, when overriding a Joomla parent class or method.
 Typical exceptions include, but are not limited to:

-* PSR-1 Side Effects
+* PSR-1 Side Effects must not mix with declaration
 * PSR-1 Class namespace required
 * PSR-1 Class names in PascalCase
+* PSR-1 Method/Property names in camelCase
+* PSR-2 Method/Property names must not start with '_'

+## Joomlashack Additions
+* Always use array short syntax. e.g. `$a = ['key' => 'value'];`

 ## Comments
 Comments are encouraged when they help to bring attention to a block of